QUANTUM FRAME

 BODY HACKING

-The documentary documents the embedding of magnets into three of my fingers, performed by myself.
-After a period of 2 weeks, I was able to feel sensations of magnetic fields or pulls in my finger tips triggered by high voltage power cables in walls or metal objects.
-Unfortunately, due to lack of access to medical grade magnets, the implants were ultimately rejected by my body after 2 months time.
+The documentary documents the embedding of magnets into three fingers, performed by the artist himself.
+After a period of two weeks, the artist was able to feel sensations of magnetic pulls within his fingertips triggered by magnetic fields from high voltage power cables in walls or metal objects.
+Unfortunately, due to a lack of access to medical grade magnets, the implants were ultimately rejected by the artist’s body after two months.

 INSTRUMENT DESIGN